 - Students study 8 subjects each semester and continue a common curriculum throughout their core classes of CARE, English, Health & Physical Education, Humanities, Mathematics and Science. - In Year 9 students have an opportunity to choose 2 subjects of particular interest per semester totaling 4 units of study for the year. - Students must select 2 subjects from each specialist area (Art and Technology) per semester.
-Unless students opt to study a Language or AVID. - To provide the best opportunity for success within the Languages, students are offered whole-year immersive opportunities and must therefore study these subjects for 2 semesters. - Students studying a Language are to choose 1 other subject from each specialist area (Art and Technology) or AVID. - Students within the AVID program are expected to continue with that elective throughout Year 9 and are to choose either 1 other subject from each specialist (Art and Technology) or Languages.
+Unless students opt to study a Language. - To provide the best opportunity for success within the Languages, students are offered whole-year immersive opportunities and must therefore study these subjects for 2 semesters. - Students studying a Language are to choose 1 other subject from each specialist area (Art and Technology).